 Wildfire fanned by Santa Ana winds forces thousands from their homes outside L.A.

-Aguanga, Calif. — A wildfire fueled by gusty Santa Ana winds ripped through rural land southeast of Los Angeles on Monday, prompting almost 4,000 people to evacuate their homes, fire authorities said.
-The so-called Highland Fire erupted at about 12:45 p.m. in dry, brushy hills near the unincorporated Riverside County hamlet of Aguanga.
+Aguanga, Calif. — A wildfire fueled by gusty Santa Ana winds ripped through rural land southeast of Los Angeles this week, prompting almost 4,000 people to evacuate their homes, fire authorities said.
+The so-called Highland Fire erupted at about 12:45 p.m.
+Monday in dry, brushy hills near the unincorporated Riverside County hamlet of Aguanga.

-As of late Monday night, it had spread over about 2 square miles of land and wasn't contained at all, fire spokesman Jeff LaRusso said.
+As of early Tuesday, it had spread to over 2,200 acres, or about 3 1/2 square miles, of land — up from about 2 square miles late Monday night — and still was not contained at all, the Riverside County Fire Department said.

+About 1,300 homes and 4,000 residents were under evacuation orders, fire spokesperson Jeff LaRusso said Monday.
+By Tuesday morning, another evacuation order was added for people living in areas north of the San Diego County line, south of Highway 79, east of Forest Route 8S07 and west of Crosley Truck Trail, according to Riverside County Fire.

 The fire had destroyed three buildings and damaged six others but it wasn't clear whether any were homes.
 The region is sparsely populated but has horse ranches and a large mobile home site, LaRusso said.